Building on history

-“The monument makes us realise that we are separated from the past.
-At the same time, it reminds us that it is our task to establish a relationship with history.
+“The memorial reminds us that we are separated from the past.
+At the same time, it reminds us that it is our task to enter into a relationship with history.

-That is why it is precisely building in the existing fabric that leads me on the search for an architecture that continues history.
+That’s why building in existing buildings leads me on a search for architecture that continues the story.
 Beyond reconstruction and repair.
 This search for the new, which would not be possible or conceivable without the old, is what I call building on.”

-Together with the Forum Baukultur OWL, the Kunsthalle Bielefeld presents an exhibition with models and photographs of selected projects by the architect Max Dudler.
+Together with the Forum Baukultur OWL, the Kunsthalle Bielefeld is presenting an exhibition of models and photographs of selected projects by architect Max Dudler.

-In his work, Max Dudler repeatedly deals intensively with the subject of continuing to build cultural monuments.
+In his work, Max Dudler repeatedly deals intensively with the subject of the continued construction of cultural monuments.
 Two of his award-winning buildings have been standing in Bielefeld since 2014, as unequal twins they are part of an architectural project.

-The visitor centre for the Sparrenburg Castle and the information point for the Johannisberg relate the cultural monument to the landscape monument.
+The visitor center for the Sparrenburg and the information point for the Johannisberg park landscape relate the cultural monument to the landscape monument.

-Max Dudler’s architecture is not a reconstruction of a specific state, but rather fits into the changeful history of the site as a contemporary layer.
-In doing so, the architecture transfers the expression of the existing substance into a contemporary language.
+Max Dudler’s architecture is not a reconstruction of a specific state, but rather a contemporary layer that fits into the eventful history of the site.
+The architecture translates the expression of the existing substance into a contemporary language.